What To Expect: Ordering Butcher Block Countertops

 You can request finished surfaces, rounded edges, or radiused corners.
 However, these options increase the lead time and final cost.
 For most contractors, ordering raw blocks allows flexibility to match the client’s vision.

 Lead time for butcher blocks varies from supplier to supplier.
-At Cutting Edge, our standard production time for butcher block countertops is two to four weeks.
-However, timing may extend for custom sizes, finishes, or rare wood species.
+However, a typical industry-wide lead time for butcher block countertops is between two and four weeks.
+Keep in mind that custom sizes, finishes, or rare wood species may extend the lead time.

-We always communicate lead times upfront, helping you plan installations and keep your own projects on schedule.
-Once you confirm and pay for your order, we provide an estimated ship date.
+A good supplier always communicate lead times upfront, helping you plan installations and keep your own projects on schedule.

 How To Learn What To Expect When Ordering Butcher Block Countertops

 Ordering butcher block countertops doesn’t have to be complicated, but it does require clear communication.
-Whether you’re ordering from Cutting Edge or another supplier, ask these questions before confirming your order:
+Regardless of the supplier you’re working with, ask these questions before confirming your order:

 - What is the standard thickness?
 Can I request a different size if needed?